Age of Information for Updates with Distortion: Constant and Age-Dependent Distortion Constraints: Numerical Results

 In the following four examples, we consider the case where the maximum allowed distortion function is proportional to the current age, i.e., we have $c_i\geq c-\alpha y_i$ constraint for each update.
 We take $N=3$, $c= 1$, $\alpha =0.4$.

 For the first example, we take $T= 3$ which corresponds to the case where $T$ is relatively small compared to the minimum required processing time.
 The optimal policy follows (\ref{y_1_opt})-(\ref{y_N+1_opt}).
 The optimal solution is to choose $y_1 = 0.4478$, $y_2 = 0.8209$, $y_3=0.6716$ and $y_4 = 1.0597$.
 Since $c_i = c-\alpha y_i$, we have $c_1 = 0.8209$, $c_2 = 0.6716$ and $c_3 = 0.7313$.
 The optimal age evolution is shown in Fig.~\ref{Fig:Sim_result3}(a).
-Since the total time duration is relatively small, updates are requested right after the previous update is received except for the first update, i.e., $s_i =0$ for $i=2,\dots,N$.
+We observe that updates are requested right after the previous update is received except for the first update, i.e., $s_i =0$ for $i=2,\dots,N$.
+In this case, as the instantaneous age is relatively low when the update is requested, the information provider processes the updates further to generate updates with high quality.

 For the second example, we take $T=6$ which corresponds to the case where $T$ is relatively large compared to the minimum required processing time.
-We see that the optimal solution follows (\ref{y_1_opt_case_2})-(\ref{y_N+1_opt_case_2}) and $y_1=y_2=y_3=1.5625$ and $y_4 = 1.3125$.
+The optimal solution follows (\ref{y_1_opt_case_2})-(\ref{y_N+1_opt_case_2}) and $y_1=y_2=y_3=1.5625$ and $y_4 = 1.3125$.
 We have $c_i=0.3750$ for all $i$.
 The optimal age evolution is shown in Fig.~\ref{Fig:Sim_result3}(b).
+As the instantaneous age is higher when the updates are requested compared to the first example, the system imposes a low distortion constraint for each update.
+We observe that as the receiver requests all the updates when the age at the receiver is equal to $y_i =1.5625$ for $i = 1,2,3$, the distortion constraint for each update becomes the same.

 For the third example, we take $T=9.5$ which corresponds to the case where the optimal policy follows $y_i =\frac{c}{\alpha}$ and $y_{N+1} = T- \sum_{i=1}^{N} y_i$.
 The optimal solution is $y_i =2.5$ for $i=1,2,3$ and $y_4 = 2$.
-Since the instantaneous age is high when the update is requested, there is no active distortion constraints on the updates, i.e., $c_i\geq 0$.
-Thus, we have $c_i =0$ for all $i$.
+In this case, as the instantaneous age gets higher when the update is requested, freshness of the updates becomes more important than the quality of the updates.
+That is why in this case, there is no active distortion constraints on the updates, i.e., $c_i\geq 0$.
+Thus, the receiver sends the updates without any processing, i.e., $c_i =0$ for all $i$.
 The optimal age evolution is shown in Fig.~\ref{Fig:Sim_result3}(c).
 Since the processing time for each update is equal to zero, the updates are not aged during the processing time and the age of the receiver reduces to zero after receiving each update.